krgamestudios/auth-server/README.md

 	"refreshToken": "fghij"
 }

-//Replace an expired authToken pair with these values POST /auth/token
+//DOCS: Replace an expired authToken pair with these values POST /auth/token
 Content-Type: application/json

 {
 	"token": "refreshToken"
 }

 //DOCS: After this is called, the refresh route will no longer work DELETE /auth/logout